Monorepos

 └── build.shRunning Workspace Scripts

-miso ui:build # runs packages/ui/scripts/build.shThe workspace name is the final directory segment of the workspace path.
-For example, apps/onboarding → onboarding, packages/ui → ui.
+miso @ui/build # runs packages/ui/scripts/build.shThe workspace identifier is the part between @ and the final /.
+By default this is the basename of the workspace directory — for example, apps/api → api, packages/ui → ui.

 From Inside a Workspace — Automatic Scoping